Map-Flight/Aircraft-Pictures/README.md

 Please check `aircrafts.csv` for specific aircraft id and livery id.

-3. Create a new pull request in your repo, and the `base repository` need to be `Map-Flight/Aircraft-Pictures`. **You cannot delete or move any existing files in the repo, otherwise your pr will not be passed!**
+3.Create a new pull request in your repo, and the `base repository` need to be `Map-Flight/Aircraft-Pictures`. **You cannot delete or move any existing files in the repo, otherwise your pr will not be passed!**
-4. Waiting for our reviewers to approve your picture.
+4.Waiting for our reviewers to approve your picture.
-5. When the reviewer passes your review, your picture will be automatically updated on the Map-Flight website and apps.
+5.When the reviewer passes your review, your picture will be automatically updated on the Map-Flight website and apps.

 ### The picture requirements
 1. Picture size cannot be too small